VFC-204

-Fighter Squadron Composite 204 (VFC-204), also known as the "River Rattlers", is a United States Navy Reserve adversary squadron, slated to fly the F-5N/F Tiger II after having previously flown the F/A-18C/D Hornet.
-The squadron is based out of Naval Air Station Joint Reserve Base New Orleans, Louisiana, and is part of the U.S. Navy Reserve's Tactical Support Wing.
+Fighter Squadron Composite 204 (VFC-204), also known as the "River Rattlers", is a United States Navy Reserve adversary squadron, flying the F-5N/F Tiger II, after having previously flown the F/A-18C/D Hornet.
+The squadron is based at Naval Air Station Joint Reserve Base New Orleans, Louisiana, and is part of the U.S. Navy Reserve's Tactical Support Wing.
 Their radio callsign is "River" and their tail code is "AF".

 Squadron insignia and nickname

 The squadron’s insignia and nickname River Rattlers were approved by Chief of Naval Operations on 31 August 1970.